 Service Fee Model & Pricing Methodology

-Our maintenance packages are designed to support a wide range of data and operational needs, ensuring stable and efficient system performance.
-Because our overall cost structure is composed of multiple infrastructure and operational expenses—such as cloud services, network acceleration, monitoring systems, node providers, and the Subscan team’s ongoing operations—we use storage consumption as the primary metric for determining service fees.
+Our maintenance packages are designed to support a wide range of data and operational needs while ensuring stable and efficient system performance.
+Because our cost structure consists of multiple infrastructure and operational components—such as cloud services, network acceleration, monitoring systems, node providers, and Subscan’s ongoing operations—we continue to use storage consumption as the primary metric for determining service fees.

 a.
 Basic Plan